koliajaykr/course-r4bee/content/home/slider.md

 [[item]]
   title = "Batch - 3"
-  content = "\"Enjoyed learning a lot it was a really enriching and fun experience.\"" align = "center"
+  content = "\"Enjoyed learning a lot it was a really enriching and fun experience.(Sep 2020)\"" align = "center"

   overlay_color = "#333"  # An HTML color value.